Tony0724/wetube/README.md

 # Wetube

-This is a website that everybody upload and watch our videos.
+This is a website that everybody can upload and watch their videos.

 This is the <span style="color: red;">production stage.</span>

-This is a clone site of youtube.
+It is a clone site of YouTube.

-But it is very different from youtube.
+But it is very different from YouTube.

-You said Why?
-It is secret. haha
+You can say like ''Why?''
+It is secret.
+Haha

 You will FEEL WHY when it's development complete.